By Titus Hubbard, Director of Education, MIAT College of Technology Houston Campus

 Ideally, students who enroll in MIAT’s aviation maintenance programs should have a long-range view and a serious commitment to completing their program.
 Students who put in the effort and the hours to complete their program tend to have a mature mindset and a solid work ethic.
 This type of “star student” recognizes that he or she is pursuing a prestigious career with huge earning potential that will have a positive impact on him or her as well as all family members for many generations to come.

 For the Airframe & Powerplant certificate program, students must complete 2040 hours of classroom study and practical hands-on training.
-For the Aviation Maintenance Technician Associate degree program, students must complete 2280 hours of classroom and practical hands-on training.
 Students spend approximately 60 percent of their time in the hangar and 40 percent of their time in the classroom.
 Their time spent in the hangar includes working on jet engines, reciprocating engines, and other aircraft components; simulated trainers; repairing fuselage; and painting.

 Here are some of many ways that MIAT is enhancing the student experience at our Houston campus.

 - We are launching a special tutoring program to help our aviation maintenance technology students achieve their Airframe & Powerplant certification, which requires nine tests mandated by the United States Federal Aviation Administration.

 - For all students, MIAT encourages group study within our Learning Resource Center to encourage “peer to peer” learning.